 The impacts of technology, the global economy, and terrorism remind us that, perhaps more than ever before, it is essential for us to recognize and attend to our place in an international community.
 This course contributes to students' global awareness by examining literature from locations outside of England and North America.
 Readings will include works from around the globe, both in English and in translation, and will introduce students to diverse literatures and cultures.
 Specific cultures may vary.
 Key topics may include nationalism, conflict, memory/nostalgia, and citizenship.
-This course partially fulfills the global awareness and social responsibility outcome.
+This course partially fulfills the knowledge (humanities) outcome or partially fulfills the global awareness and social responsibility outcome.
 Prerequisite: CMPS 110 or equivalent.